redbadger/awesome-badger/_posts/2022-07-13-in-defence-of-the-testing-pyramid.md

 ### Changing tests with implementation is fine, top-heavy pyramids are not fine

 Some will argue that pushing tests lower, closer to the implementation will lead to us having to regularly change tests when we change implementation, and that the execution time saved will instead be spent on keeping the lower layer tests up to date.
-To that, I will say that the idea that it should possible to change implementation without changing tests is just… nonsense.
+To that, I will say that the idea that it should be possible to change implementation without changing tests is just… nonsense.

 If it were true, it would mean that everything can be exhaustively tested through the interfaces it is consumed through - through the UI or public API, or something very close to it.
 That thinking obviously completely ignores the “physics” of software, and all the reasons we are building systems in a decomposed, modular way, which encapsulates and reuses logic.
 The sheer number of test cases necessary to capture all the nuances of all our business logic all at once is just not practical.
 And it’s not difficult to show that.